Nia Malika Dixon

 Born and raised in Baltimore, MD, Nia has been a writer since the day her mother first put a pencil in her hand.
 Although writing has always been Nia’s passion, her mother’s emphasis on education led Nia to become an elementary school teacher.
-She has taught children for more than sixteen years, and raised her own two children along the way.
+She has taught children for more than twenty years and raised her own two children along the way.
 However, Nia’s passion for storytelling cannot be quenched.

 After years of writing for national magazines, completing two anthologies of poetry, writing children’s stories, drafting a novel, writing short stories, short films, and completing two feature film scripts, Nia made the bold move to Los Angeles in 2005, to pursue the dream of reaching global audiences with her writing.

-Created in 2006, the short film Temporary Loss of Power, which explores the human dynamic of power, was her first foray into filmmaking.
-In 2007, Nia worked on a short sci-fi film, called F*ck you, Pay Me, with indie writer-director Chris Derrick.
+Created in 2006, the short film Temporary Loss of Power, which explores the human dynamic of gender, race, and power, was her first foray into filmmaking.
+Then, in 2007 Nia worked on a short sci-fi film, called F*ck you, Pay Me, with indie writer-director Chris Derrick.
 Since then, Nia has been writing, and planning projects for her own independent production company, Audaz Entertainment.

 Under the banner of Audaz Entertainment, in April 2009, Nia hosted the 1st Annual Muslim Artists Expo in Baltimore, MD to feature the work of graphic artists, photographers, spoken word artists, and musicians.
 In the same month, Nia’s script, Chrysalis, a feature-length, crime drama, was selected as a Quarter-Finalist in the 13th Annual Fade In Awards.
-It received high marks for premise, structure, characterization, dialogue, and overall storytelling.
+It received high marks for the premise, structure, characterization, dialogue, and overall storytelling.

 On June 12, 2009, Nia was recognized for her participation in the Women In Film Mentor Program at the 2009 Crystal + Lucy Awards held the Hyatt Regency Century Plaza Hotel.
 Catherine Hardwicke, Nia’s mentor, was honored with the Dorothy Arzner Director’s Award, along with many other women recognized that evening including Jodie Foster, Holly Hunter, and Elizabeth Banks.
-To read more about Nia’s experience at the 2009 Crystal + Lucy Awards, and to see photos, visit her blog: http://www.thetelevisedrevolution.blogspot.com/ Nia was also featured in The Hollywood Reporter on June 12, 2009 in the article, “Girls Just Wanna Have Funds.”
+To read more about Nia’s experience at the 2009 Crystal + Lucy Awards, and to see photos, visit her blog: http://www.thetelevisedrevolution.blogspot.com/ Nia was also featured in The Hollywood Reporter on June 12, 2009, in the article, “Girls Just Wanna Have Funds.”

-Nia was a finalist for the AFI 2010 Directors Workshop for Women, and was preparing to shoot her next short film, Chrysalis, in the fall of 2010.
-Nia worked with her mentor, Catherine Hardwicke, whose film The Girl with the Red Riding Hood received the greenlight from Warner Brothers and began shooting July 2010.
+Nia was a finalist for the AFI 2010 Directors Workshop for Women and was preparing to shoot her next short film, Chrysalis, in the fall of 2010.
+Nia worked with her mentor, Catherine Hardwicke, whose film The Girl with the Red Riding Hood received the green light from Warner Brothers and began shooting July 2010.
 Catherine Hardwicke and Nia were interviewed for KCET, in February 2010 to reflect upon the Oscar nominations of Kathryn Bigelow for Best Director and Best Picture.
 To watch the interview, visit http://kcet.org/socal/2010/02/celluloid-ceiling-women-directors.html.

 In 2012, Chrysalis won several awards, including Best Urban Web Series.
-You can see the trailer and subscribe to watch at the official Facebook Page: https://www.facebook.com/ChrysalisSeries
+You can see the trailer and subscribe to watch at the official Facebook Page: https://www.facebook.com/TheTrapSeries